Djellaba: Overview

 Traditionally, djellabas are made of wool in different shapes and colours, but lightweight cotton djellabas have now become popular.
 Among the Berbers, or Imazighen, such as the Imilchil in the Atlas Mountains, the colour of a djellaba traditionally indicates the marital status (single or married) of the bearer: a dark brown djellaba indicating bachelorhood.

 Traditionally, djellabas reached down to the ground but lightweight djellabas are somewhat slimmer and shorter.
 Men often wear a light-coloured djellaba sometimes along with a traditional Arab red fez hat and soft yellow babouche slippers (balgha in Arabic) for religious celebrations and weddings.

+In the Hammadid period, djellabas were produced in the Qal'at Bani Hammad.
+These djellabas were composed of a robe, a tunic and a shirt.
+Djellabas were also produced in Ottoman Algeria where the textile production played a central role in the traditional economy.

 Almost all djellabas of both styles (male or female) include a baggy hood called a qob (Arabic: قب) that comes to a point at the back.
 The hood is important for both sexes, as it protects the wearer from the sun, and in earlier times, it was used as a defence against sand being blown into the wearer's face by strong desert winds.
 In colder climes, as in the mountains of Morocco, it also serves the same function as a winter hat, preventing heat loss through the head and protecting the face from snow and rain.
 It is common for the roomy hood to be used as a pocket during times of warm weather; it can fit loaves of bread or bags of groceries.

 Traditional djellabas are generally made of two types of material, cotton for summer wear and coarse wool for the winter.
 The wool is typically obtained from sheep in the surrounding mountains.
 Buttons for djellabas are made in the town of Bhalil.